kaievns/nikolay.rocks/pages/Surfing Journal/2016-03-12-get-in-line.md

 Some time ago, a friend of mine told me that surfing is one of the hardest sports to learn.
 I was cocky back then, now I see what he meant.
-It is really hard to figure on our own.
+It is really hard to figure on my own.
 It takes a lot of practice and the long repetition cycle doesn't help much.

 Although, I'm starting to see patterns in swell, and a structure in the whole processes starts to emerge.
 But, the number of moving parts is just overwhelming at the beginning.
-So, I do what I do get best: I get smacked around a lot.
+So, I do what I do best: I get smacked around a lot.

 Sometimes I get lucky and things click and I get somewhat of a ride.
 But, mostly, I either miss it or I get washed.
 I'm not really in control of what's happening.